The Resolution Property via Azumaya Algebras: Introduction

-Another relationship between these two notions is a criterion for when an algebraic stack with finite inertia is a quotient stack.

-\begin{thm} Let $X$ be a Artin stack finite-type, over a Noetherian base $S$.
+\begin{proposition} Let $X$ be an algebraic stack which is finite-type over a noetherian base scheme $S$.
 Assume moreover that $X$ has finite diagonal.
-If $\pi: X \to M$ denotes the coarse moduli space map, then $X$ is a quotient stack if and only if $\pi$ has the resolution property. \end{thm}
+If $\pi: X \to M$ is the coarse moduli space of $X$, then $X$ is a quotient stack if and only if $\pi$ has the resolution property. \end{proposition}

-\begin{proof} Suppose that $X=[Z/GL_n]$ for an algebraic space $Z$.
-We will show that $Z \to M$ is an affine morphism then use Theorem 5.10 of \cite{GrossRes} to conclude that $\pi$ has the resolution property.
-Note that by \cite{EHKV} Theorem 2.7 there exists a finite surjective morphism $f: Y \to X$ where $Y$ is a scheme.
-It follows that $\pi \circ f: Y \to M$ is also finite (hence affine).
-Suppose that $M$ is affine, then $Y$ is affine and because $Z \times_X Y$ is a $GL_n$-torsor over $Y$ it is also affine.
-However, $Z \times_X Y \to Z$ is a finite surjective morphism so by Chevalley's theorem (Tag 07VP) $Z$ must be affine as well.
+\begin{proof} Suppose that $X=[Z/\mathbf{GL}_n]$ for an algebraic space $Z$.
+We will show that $Z \to M$ is an affine morphism then use \cite[Theorem 6.10]{GrossRes} to conclude that $\pi$ has the resolution property.
+Note that by \cite[Theorem 2.7]{EHKV} there exists a finite surjective morphism $f: Y \to X$ where $Y$ is a scheme.
+It follows that $\pi \circ f: Y \to M$ is also finite.
+Suppose that $M$ is affine, then $Y$ is affine and because $Z \times_X Y$ is a $\mathbf{GL}_n$-torsor over $Y$, it too must be affine.
+However, $Z \times_X Y \to Z$ is a finite surjective morphism so by Chevalley's theorem (see \cite[Tag 07VP]{stacks}) $Z$ must be affine as well.

-Conversely, if $\pi$ has the resolution property Theorem 5.10 of \cite{GrossRes} implies there is a quasiaffine classifying map $X \to BGL_n$ over $M$.
-Therefore, pulling back the universal frame bundle yields a $GL_n$-torsor $Z \to X$ where $Z$ is quasiaffine over $M$.
-In particular, $Z$ is an algebraic space and therefore $X=[Z/GL_n]$ is a quotient stack.
+Conversely, if $\pi$ has the resolution property, \cite[Theorem 6.10]{GrossRes} implies there is a quasiaffine classifying map $X \to \B\mathbf{GL}_{n,M}$ over $M$.
+Therefore, pulling back the universal frame bundle yields a $\mathbf{GL}_n$-torsor $Z \to X$ where $Z$ is quasiaffine over $M$.
+In particular, $Z$ is an algebraic space and therefore $X=[Z/\mathbf{GL}_n]$ is a quotient stack. \end{proof}